taghreedmn/BackEnd-SDA/README.md

 2. The other team members should fork then clone the forked repo (the admin repo).
 3. Any change/update made should be submitted to admin repo as pull request.
 4. Each change should be done in a separate pull request.
-5. Pull request must be reviewed by all members before merged to admin repo.
+5. Pull request must be reviewed by at least 2 members before merged to admin repo.
 6. Admin should open a PR to the original (Integrify) repo.

 Please ask your instructor or supporting instructor if you have any questions or need help.